XinChen1020/KG-GNN-IR/README.md

 The model achieving the highest hit rate will be automatically stored in the output folder.

 ## Built With
-PyTorch - An open source machine learning framework.
+PyTorch - An open source machine learning framework. \
-PyTorch Geometric - A library for deep learning on graph and other irregular structures.
+PyTorch Geometric - A library for deep learning on graph and other irregular structures. \
-LlamaIndex - Custom library for indexing and processing text data.
+LlamaIndex